tealsnow/comtag/README.md

  and there is nothing between (this will not be a part of the above @NOTE)

-@What_Ever_You_Want: as long as it is after the '@'
+@What_Ever_You_Want: As long as it is after the '@',
-                     it will be considered a part of the tag
+                     it is considered a part of the tag

-// @NOTE: it does not work if the actual comment does not start on the same column
+// @NOTE: It does not work if the actual comment does not start on the same column
+       // such as like this

+some line of code // @NOTE: they can even start after code
                   //  such as like this

 ```